roymaegus/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the working and reworking of tickets on the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
-- Internet Information Services (IIS)

 <h2>Operating Systems Used </h2>

 - Windows 10</b> (21H2)

-<h2>List of Prerequisites</h2>

-- Virtual Machine of Windows 10
-- Microsoft Remote Desktop
-- IIS (Internet Information Service)

 <h2>Create a new ticket</h2>